AlexanderIbrahim1/pimc-sim/PLAN.md

   - create the appropriate directories, one for each simulation
   - create the corresponding toml files
   - run the jobs via slurm (don't need to abstract this just yet)

+## Memory Requirements on Clusters

+### Some back of the envelope calculations
+With (N = 180, P = 64), a single wordline file is about 588 kB
+  - extending to (N = 180, P = 960), this will go up to about 7 MB
+  - if I have 300 of those, I'll end up with about 2 GB
+  - with 31 densities, this will be about 60 GB

+So the clusters should have enough memory on them
+  - IIRC, the variance of the 4B total energy is much lower than for the 2B and 3B total energies
+  - so I can use a random subset of the saved worldlines for the total 4B energy calculations

+## BUG: figure out why sign of the 3B total energy is flipped now!